The Importance of Being Earnest (opera)

-The Importance of Being Earnest is a three-act opera by Gerald Barry based on the 1895 play of the same name by Oscar Wilde.
+The Importance of Being Earnest is a three-act opera by Irish composer Gerald Barry based on the 1895 play of the same name by Oscar Wilde.
 The opera was given concert performances in Los Angeles in 2011 and in London and Birmingham in 2012, and received its first fully staged performances in 2013 at the Opéra national de Lorraine, Nancy.
 Its first British staged performance took place at the Linbury Studio Theatre, Covent Garden, in 2013.

 Background

 The opera was commissioned jointly by the Los Angeles Philharmonic and the Barbican Centre, and was completed by the composer in eight months.
 Barry himself adapted the libretto from the original play, cutting the text substantially.
 However, Wilde's plot is retained completely, as well as many of his most famous lines.
 The composer has commented: "The text was far too long, and I had to cut around two-thirds of it, but the structure is so strong that I think people will hardly notice.
 I got rid of all the social niceties, which gives a different tone—the butler is not so polite as he was!"
 In describing his technique, the composer has further said in respect of act 3: